Patel Brothers

 Patel Brothers, Inc. (doing business as Patel Brothers) is an Indian-American supermarket chain based in the United States.
 Patel Brothers is the world’s largest supermarket chain serving the Indian diaspora, with 52 locations in 20 U.S. states—primarily located in the Eastern United States, due to its large Indian population and geographical supply chain constraints, and with the East Windsor/Monroe Township, New Jersey location representing the world’s largest and busiest Indian grocery store outside India.
 As of 2024, Patel Brothers has six more stores planned in the next two years.
-The chain was founded in Chicago by brothers Mafat and Tulsi Patel and is operated by three generations of family since its inception.
+The chain was founded in Chicago by brothers Mafat and Tulsi Patel and is operated by three generations of the family since its inception.

 History

-Mafat lived in Bhandu, a small village in Gujarat along with his younger brother Tulsi and other family members before attending Youngstown State University for a Masters in Engineering in 1968.
-After finishing his business degree, he moved from Ohio to Chicago to work as an engineer at Jefferson Electrical Co.
+Mafat lived in Bhandu, a small village in Gujarat, along with his younger brother Tulsi and other family members before attending Youngstown State University for a Master's in Engineering in 1968.
+After finishing his engineering degree, he moved from Ohio to Chicago to work as an engineer at Jefferson Electrical Co.
 Mafat found that Indian groceries were very expensive and scarce in Chicago, which inspired him to start a grocery store.
 The first Patel Brothers store opened on Devon Avenue in 1974, and was operated jointly by Mafat, Tulsi and his wife Aruna, the latter two of which had immigrated from India to help with the store.

 As of 2022, the store on Devon Avenue in Chicago, has been remodeled and operating as their original flagship store.
 Patel Brothers maintains its trademarks under PB Brands LLC.

 The first Patel Brothers grocery store, on Devon Avenue in Chicago, that opened in 1974.
 It was completely rebuilt and reopened in 2020–2021.

 Patel Brothers is a family business.
-As of 2014, the retail chain's day-to-day operations are handled by Mafat's and Tulsi's family.
+The retail chain's day-to-day operations are handled by members of the Patel family.
 Mafat and Tulsi Patel still own the original store in Chicago and various trademarks.
 Mafat's and Tulsi's family members operate the two New York warehouses in Queens.
 They have strongly built the company on the East Coast.
 Other family members have since expanded the operation across the midwest and southeast states and continue to do so.